Search

 The Troubled History of Thanksgiving

-1. Acknowledge First Peoples
+1. Acknowledge the First Peoples

 Learn the name of the Native Peoples of the place you live, and acknowledge that you are in their ancestral territory.
 In your opening words to the Thanksgiving meal, you might make it a new tradition to say something like the following: “We are thankful to live in the unceded territory “Lenapehoking” or the Land of the Lenape.”

-You can also learn more about the true history of Thanksgiving in This Land Is Their Land: The Wampanoag Indians, Plymouth Colony, and the Troubled History of Thanksgiving
+Deepen your understanding by reading resources like This Land Is Their Land: The Wampanoag Indians, Plymouth Colony, and the Troubled History of Thanksgiving

-2. Learn Local History
+2. Learn Your Local History

 Learn the real story of the place that you live.
 If you live in America, this inevitably means learning about the history of genocide and colonization.
 This information can be painful to learn, but it is critically important to know true history so that it cannot be repeated.